Posted on Wednesday, 15th August 2012 by Justshatered

 There is also Notre Dame university.
 A huge name in the states with ‘The Fighting Irish’ as a their motto.
 These are easy links to attempt which would grow our brand enormously.

-• TimAbroad Says:
+• TimAbroad says:

 Celtic need to be more diverse than just the Irish connection.
 The kids just want to look cool and selling our whole history in the absence of EPL titles or Champions League exposure is a lot to take in.
 Selling the look as well as the history would go a long way as the game here is massive but the connections to European clubs is flimsy for most “supporters”.
 Nike could do more.
 They only really push Man U that I can see when you go into a shop.
 Every other top simply hangs on a rail.